yugdave0911/rag-research-assistant/README.md

 	3. Fine-Tuned Qwen-1.5B:
 	  *  A domain-adapted version of the Qwen-1.5B model.
 	  *  Fine-tuned on a custom dataset of scientific paper queries and responses.
+To run the system, run all blocks of code in the NLP_RAG_Research_Assistant notebook.
+This will generate a Gradio UI and you will be able to interact with the LLM